Universal torsors and values of quadratic polynomials represented by norms: Universal torsors

 \section{Universal torsors}

-The basic strategy is based on the following result, which reduces the problem of the Hasse principle and weak approximation on a variety to the same questions on its universal torsors, where we have no Brauer--Manin obstructions.
+The basic strategy to prove Theorem~\ref{thm:Q} is based on the following result, which reduces the problem of the Hasse principle and weak approximation on a variety to the same questions on its universal torsors, where we have no Brauer--Manin obstructions.
 This kind of result has been proved essentially by Colliot-Th\'el\`ene and Sansuc in their seminal paper \cite{MR89f:11082}.
 However, they developed their theory under the simplifying assumption that the varieties involved are proper.
 Skorobogatov developed a variant under less stringent assumptions in \cite{MR1666779}.
 Descent on open varieties also features in \cite{MR1744112} and \cite{MR2011747}.
 We will use the following variant:

 \begin{prop} Let $Z$ be a smooth, geometrically rational variety over a number field $k$ with algebraic closure $\kbar$.
 Let $\Zbar = Z \times_k \kbar$.
-Assume furthermore that $\overline{k}[Z]^\times = \overline{k}^\times$, that $\Pic(\Zbar)$ is free of finite rank, that $Z$ has universal torsors and that there is an open subvariety $U \subset Z$ such that the restriction $\T_U$ satisfies weak approximation for any universal $Z$-torsor $\T$.
+Assume furthermore that $\overline{k}[Z]^\times = \overline{k}^\times$, that $\Pic(\Zbar)$ is free of finite rank, that universal $Z$-torsors exist and that any universal $Z$-torsor satisfies weak approximation.
 Then the Brauer--Manin obstruction to the Hasse principle and weak approximation is the only one for any smooth proper model $Z^c$ of~$Z$. \end{prop}